KlinkeLab/B16-In-Vivo-Screen/README.md

 # General notes

-The code provided in this repository reproduces the main results of the study of (insert authors) **_"B16 In Vivo Screen"_** but it is not meant as a self-contained module for use in further analysis.
+The code provided in this repository reproduces the main results of the study of Pirkey et al. **_"Head-to-head comparison of CCN4, DNMT3A, PTPN11, and SPARC as suppressors of anti-tumor immunity"_** but it is not meant as a self-contained module for use in further analysis.

 For the full analysis of all data used in the paper, first run the B16_InVivoScreen_RawData.R script, then run the B16_InVivoScreen_MCMC.R script.
 Note that the pdf generating lines are currently commented out to speed up the code run time.
 To see the generated figures, simply uncomment these lines.